salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Traditional pagination allows clients to browse data sets by specifying a page number and a page size.

-Routes following REST Definition 4.0 SHALL NOT support traditional paging.
+Routes following SHALL NOT support traditional paging.

 ## Searching